 Savings are determined from short-term or continuous measurements of baseline and reporting period energy and/or engineering calculations based upon measured values.
-Refer to Section 4.7.2 of the IPMVP for more information on option B. Note that non-routine adjustments are not eligible for PBA in the VEU program.
+Refer to Section 9.2 of the IPMVP for more information on option B. Note that non-routine adjustments are only allowable for PBA in the VEU program as described in section 4.14.